dtipson/thenUse/README.md

 someApi('that-returns-a-string').done( $thing.use(toggleClass) );//same
 ```

 Right?
-We already have some api that returns a string argument, we already have a function that takes a string argument, so why do we need to re-say all that function(string){ doStuffWithString(string); } string stuff?
+We already have some api that returns a string as the first argument, we already have a function that takes a string as its first argument, so why do we need to re-say all that function(string){ doStuffWithString(string); } string stuff?
 Just glue the already defined and matching functions together.
-The only new information anything here really needed defined for it was what to do it to.
+The only new information anything here really needed defined for it was what to do what to.

-Also, what if we want to define the usage of a bunch of chained jQuery methods and maybe even define which arguments get passed into them later on?
+Now, what if we want to define the usage of a bunch of chained jQuery methods and maybe even define which arguments all get passed into them later on?
 Ok.

 ```
 var toggleClosest = use('closest').take(1).thenUse('toggleClass').take(1);